Price-Point/public-api-docs/corporate-accounts/routes.md

 ```

 ### 7. Getting rate requests
-You can get a rate request along with its status with the following route
+You can get a rate request along with its status with the following route:

 Request:
 ```